 - If a family's insurance plan covers dependents, the ACA allows young adults to stay on their parents' insurance plan until they are age 26.
-Contact your insurance company or visit www.healthcare.gov for more information. - Fertility treatment coverage varies state by state.
+Contact your insurance company or visit www.healthcare.gov for more information. - Fertility preservation and treatment coverage varies state by state.
 Check your state to find out about coverage.
-See the free LLS publication Fertility Facts and Other Organizations, on page 30 for additional information. - The Leukemia & Lymphoma Society has programs that focus on the young adult patient.
-Visit www.LLS.org/YoungAdults for access to resources and programs about employment, survivorship, insurance, managing cancer and other pertinent topics.
-For additional resources, visit www.LLS.org/ResourceDirectory.
+See the free LLS booklet Fertility Facts and Other Organizations, on page 30 for additional information.
+You can also review this quick guide for additional information: